 Phentermine for weight loss

-Phentermine (Adipex-P, Suprenza) is an amphetamine-like prescription medication used to suppress appetite.
+Phentermine (Adipex-P, Lomaira) is an amphetamine-like prescription medication used to suppress appetite.
 It can help weight loss by decreasing your hunger or making you feel full longer.
-Phentermine is also available in a combination medication for weight loss (Qsymia).
+Phentermine is also available in combination with topiramate for weight loss (Qsymia).

 Phentermine is a Schedule IV drug, a classification given to drugs that have a potential for abuse, although the actual potential appears to be low.